 Here’s an example of a clever, concise and very on-brand abandoned cart email from pet food site Doggyloot:

-Related: 15 Best Pet Dropshipping Products to Sell Online
+Related: 15 Best Pet Products To Sell Online

 Studies show that abandoned cart emails sent within the first few hours of a cart being abandoned fare far better than the same email sent just twenty-four hours later.

 In fact, abandoned cart emails sent in real-time, immediately upon abandonment, generated 105% more revenue.
 In addition, 30% more shopping carts were recovered by real-time email, and those campaigns also had a 66% higher average order value.

 While roughly 42% of sales take place within one hour of a visit to a website, there appears to be another sweet spot at around 24 hours after the initial visit.
 This suggests that some consumers “shop” at the same time every day and that perhaps they need to “sleep on it” before committing to a purchase.

 While there is no argument that your first abandoned cart email should be sent within a few hours (at most) of abandonment, a second follow-up 24 hours to customers who have still not completed an order is advisable.

 As mentioned previously, 64% of users reported that they abandoned an order when confronted with shipping costs at check-out.
 Couple that with 44% of respondents stating “no free shipping” and 35% stating that they were unaware of shipping costs as reasons for abandonment.

 One would think these statistics make a compelling reason to offer discounts or free shipping as an incentive in your remarketing efforts.
 Discounts are a powerful weapon in any retailer’s arsenal, but they should be used sparingly.
 After all, they cost you money, and savvy consumers may wait for discounts to be triggered before placing an order.
 Consider only offering a discount after sending one or two informational branded emails.
 Giving a discount should be your last resort.